-- College blazer with logo (Years 7 and 8) - College jumper with logo (optional in Years 7 and 8, in addition to the blazer, but compulsory for Years 9 to 11) - White shirt - Black trousers or black skirt - Plain, black polishable shoes.
+- College blazer with logo (Years 7 9) - College jumper with logo (optional in Years 7 9), in addition to the blazer, but compulsory for Years 10 and 11) - White shirt - Black trousers or black skirt - Plain, black polishable shoes.
 Black trainers will not be permitted as an alternative to plain, black polishable shoes.
 Students may wear trainers during break and lunch for sports activities but must change back into college shoes before commencement of lessons. - College tie students in all years will be expected to wear a College tie